Uber Technologies, Inc. (UBER): History, Ownership, Mission, How It Works & Makes Money

 Uber Technologies, Inc. (UBER) History

-The concept emerged from a simple problem: hailing a cab in Paris on a snowy evening.
-This led to the creation of a service that would revolutionize urban mobility.
+The concept for Uber was born from a simple, frustrating experience: trying to hail a cab in Paris on a snowy night.
+That pain point led to the creation of a mobile application that would fundamentally change urban transportation.

 Year established